 Subsidence?
 What you need to do before selling your home

-You want to sell your home which has suffered subsidence.
+Are you planning to sell a home that has subsidence?
 What should you do to maximise its marketability and reduce the risk of the sale falling through?

-- Cracks appearing on each side of a wall and zig-zag cracks appearing in external brickwork.
+- Cracks that are wider than 3mm appearing on each side of a wall and zig-zag cracks appearing in external brickwork.

 - Doors and windows sticking and getting worse over time, rather than just seasonally or in wet weather.

 - Door and window frames becoming visibly out of "true", or frames becoming detached from adjacent walls.